Abbreviations : Report Help

 Sahul Hameed, A.S., Ninawe, A.S., Nakai, T., Chi, S.C., Johnson, K.L., and ICTV Report Consortium, 2018, ICTV Virus Taxonomy Profile: Sarthroviridae, Journal of General Virology, 99: 1563–1564.

-Extra small virus (XSV) is a satellite virus of Macrobrachium rosenbergii nodavirus (MrNV), an unclassified virus related to members of the family Nodaviridae (Bonami et al., 2005).
+Extra small virus (XSV) is a satellite virus of Macrobrachium rosenbergii nodavirus (MrNV), an unclassified virus related to members of the family Nodaviridae (Bonami et al., 2005) (Table 1.Sarthroviridae).
 Both viruses have isometric, spherical virions (Figure 1.Sarthroviridae), infect giant fresh water prawns, and together cause white tail disease, which is responsible for mass mortalities and important economic losses in hatcheries and farms (Bonami and Sri Widada 2011).
 XSV replication is dependent on that of MrNV and the two viruses are always found together (Bonami and Sri Widada 2011, Zhang et al., 2006).

 Table 1.Sarthroviridae.
-Characteristics of the family Sarthroviridae.
+Characteristics of members of the family Sarthroviridae.

 extra small virus (AY247793), species Macrobrachium satellite virus 1, genus Macronovirus